lgisler/cpp_statecharts/README.md

 - Ensure you have installed the same versions of `clang-tidy` and `clang`

-- Try removing the `compile_commands.json` there is a mismatch between the system `clang` and `bazel` (TODO)
+- Try removing the `compile_commands.json` there might be a mismatch between the system `clang` and `bazel` (TODO)

 ### include-what-you-use